WalletConnect/WalletConnectUnity/README.md

 # WalletConnectUnity
 This project is an extension of WalletConnectSharp that brings WalletConnect to Unity.
 This project has been built using Unity 2019.4.28f1 (LTS), and has been tested using 2020.1.14f1.

+#### :warning: **This is beta software**: This software is currently in beta and under development.
+Please proceed with caution, and open a new issue if you encounter a bug :warning:

 ## Usage

 To use WalletConnect in your Unity project, simply create an empty GameObject in your Scene and attach the `WalletConnect` component to your GameObject.
 Attaching this script will automatically attach any required components as well